lgaggini/folderpodgen/README.md

   --author_email TEXT         the email of the podcast --image TEXT                the url of the cover image for the podcast
-                              (minimun 1400x1400px, jpg or png) --feed_url TEXT             the url of the podcast --copyright TEXT            copyright informations --verbose / --no-verbose    debug mode
+                              (minimun 1400x1400px, jpg or png) --feed_path TEXT            the path of the podcast on website --copyright TEXT            copyright informations --language TEXT             podcast language in ISO-639 --category TEXT             podcast category
+  --blog / --no-blog          try to guess episode blog post --blog_path TEXT            path to blog posts --verbose / --no-verbose    debug mode
   --help                      Show this message and exit.
 ```